psharif/Berkeley-Bootcamp-Interview-Practice/JavaScript Concepts/README.md

 	You might think that add5 wouldn't work, as once it is returned from the original function, var x no longer seems to be defined.
 However, x is actually still within the lexical environment of add5, so it's still accessible from within the add5 function only.
 That's just one of JavaScript's quirks.

 [Here's](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) another Source that Explains Closures.

+[This is a link](https://www.toptal.com/javascript/interview-questions) to other sources of javascript questions.